JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `setReplacementReputationUpdateLogEntry`

-Set a replacement log Entry if we're in recovery mode.
+Set a replacement log entry if we're in recovery mode.

-*Note: Note that strictly, _nUpdates and _nPreviousUpdates don't need to be set - they're only used during dispute resolution, which these replacement log entries are never used for.
-However, for ease of resyncing the client, I have decided to include them for now.*
+*Note: Note that strictly, `_nUpdates` and `_nPreviousUpdates` don't need to be set - they're only used during dispute resolution, which these replacement log entries are never used for.
+However, for ease of resyncing the client, we have decided to include them for now.*

 **Parameters**